Xueyang-Song/paper-pilot/notes/python_notes.md

 - 2025-09-23 pdf artifact pass for local tools and artifacts.

 - 2025-09-24 scholar fallback test for local tools and artifacts.

+- 2025-09-29 settings panel for local tools and artifacts.